-Culture vultures and history buffs staying in central London hotels this November may be interested in the spate of activities available commemorating Remembrance Day.
+Culture vultures and history buffs staying in Montcalm London hotels this November may be interested in the spate of activities available commemorating Remembrance Day.

 Taking place from November 11th to 15th, the capital throws a number of cultural events to remember its service men and women.